 Access Your Finances and Determine Your Goals

-Before you implement your FIRE plan, it’s a wise idea to consult a credit and debt specialist as well as a licensed financial advisor.
+Before you implement your FIRE retire early plan and extreme savings, it’s a wise idea to consult a credit and debt specialist as well as a licensed financial advisor.
 The financial advisor will become an essential tool for executing the right type of investments to secure your financial future.
+You can have help with your investment portfolio.

-Although some individuals choose to invest on their own, keep in mind that these people tend to have a solid background in money and finance.
+Although some individuals choose to invest on their own.
+These people tend to have a solid background in money and finance.
 If you’re unsure about how to invest your money to accomplish your goal, you want a professional on your side to provide insight and support throughout the process.
+They can offer investment strategies for your retirement account.
 Some things to determine about your finances and goals can include the following.

 - How to save enough to retire